UPS is Hiring About 95,000 People to Help Out During the Holidays

 UPS is on a seasonal holiday hiring binge.

-The package delivery giant is working to fill 95,000 seasonal positions worldwide from November to January.
+The package delivery giant is working to fill nearly 95,000 seasonal positions worldwide from November to January.

 What Type of Seasonal Jobs Does UPS Need Me to Do?